Malawi: Agriculture and industry

 The economy of Malawi is predominantly agricultural.
 Over 80% of the population is engaged in subsistence farming, even though agriculture only contributed to 27% of GDP in 2013.
 The services sector accounts for more than half of GDP (54%), compared to 11% for manufacturing and 8% for other industries, including natural uranium mining.
 Malawi invests more in agriculture (as a share of GDP) than any other African country: 28% of GDP.

+Beginning in 2006, the country began mixing unleaded petrol with 10% ethanol, produced in-country at two plants, to reduce dependence on imported fuel.
+In 2006, in response to low agricultural harvests, Malawi began a programme of fertilizer subsidies, the Fertiliser Input Subsidy Programme (FISP).
+It has been reported that this programme, championed by the country's president, is causing Malawi to become a net exporter of food to nearby countries.
+The FISP ended with President Mutharika's death.
+In 2020, the programme was replaced with the Affordable Inputs Program (AIP), which extends the subsidy on maize seed and fertiliser to sorghum and rice seed.

-The main agricultural products of Malawi include tobacco, sugarcane, cotton, tea, corn, potatoes, sorghum, cattle and goats.
-The main industries are tobacco, tea and sugar processing, sawmill products, cement and consumer goods.
+The main agricultural products of Malawi include tobacco, sugarcane, cotton, tea, corn, potatoes, sorghum, cattle, and goats.
+The main industries are tobacco, tea, and sugar processing, sawmill products, cement, and consumer goods.
 The industrial production growth rate is estimated at 10% (2009).
 The country makes no significant use of natural gas.
-As of 2008, Malawi does not import or export any electricity, but does import all its petroleum, with no production in country.
-Beginning in 2006, the country began mixing unleaded petrol with 10% ethanol, produced in-country at two plants, to reduce dependence on imported fuel.
-In 2008, Malawi began testing cars that ran solely on ethanol, and initial results are promising, and the country is continuing to increase its use of ethanol.
+As of 2008, Malawi does not import or export any electricity but does import all its petroleum, with no production in the country.
+In 2008, Malawi began testing cars that ran solely on ethanol, and the country is continuing to increase its use of ethanol.